peterchencyc/CROM_online_deployment/README.md

 python3 optimal_sampling/execute_diffuseimage.py -device [device]
 ```

 We suggest to use GPU for optimal sampling.
-Normally it needs hours to get the optimal sampling.
+Normally it needs to run hours.